-Current data from the results of breeding trials indicate that the hypo-like trait known as "ultra" is an allele to Amelanism.
+Current data from the results of breeding trials indicate that the gene known as "ultra" is an allele to Amelanism.
+It is also believed that the motley and stripe mutants are alleles to each other.
 (See Genetics chapter to learn about alleles.)

-Since this concept is often confusing to people who have only had to deal with simple-recessive genetics, this chapter explains the consequences of this discovery in detail.
-However, it cannot be explained or understood in the terms of simple-recessive genetics.
+Since this concept is often confusing to people who have only had to deal with simple-recessive genetics, this chapter explains the consequences of allelic mutants in detail.
+It cannot be explained or understood in the terms of simple-recessive genetics.
 It is necessary to have a grasp on basic genetics (including the true meanings of locus, allele, and het) before the information here can be properly absorbed.
+If you do not understand the meanings of locus and allele, this chapter will be meaningless.